Your car is potentially the most significant deduction in your Uber and ridesharing business and your vehicle logbook is crucial for your deduction.

 Why do you need a logbook?

-Since your car may be used for both work and personal purposes, you must maintain a logbook to keep track of the Uber and ridesharing business use of your vehicle.
-Your logbook will tell us the proportion that your car is used for your ridesharing business, and then we can correctly calculate the deductible amount of car-related expenses for both your Uber GST and Uber tax returns.
+Since you may use your car for both work and personal trips, you must keep a vehicle logbook to track all of your Uber and ridesharing business use.
+Your logbook tells us the proportion of your total car use that’s for your ridesharing business, so we can correctly calculate the amount of car-related expenses we can deduct – for both your Uber GST and Uber tax returns.

-The ATO requires you to keep a logbook of 12 weeks with regular business use.
+The ATO requires you to keep a logbook for 12 weeks with regular business use.
 You must record:

-- The date and odometer reading at the start and the end of the 12 weeks.
+- The date and the odometer reading at the start of the 12 weeks.

-- Your odometer readings at the start and end of your ridesharing working day to work out your business travel.
-This means you can include your travel:
+- Your odometer reading at the start – and end – of your ridesharing working day.
+You can include:

-– then from your last passenger back home,
+– from your last passenger back to your home

-- Your odometer reading at the start and end of all personal trips.
+- Your odometer readings at the start and end of all personal trips.

-After 12 weeks you will have the total number of kilometres you have travelled, as well as the total business kilometres.
-Divide your business kilometres by the total kilometres travelled, and you have your business use percentage.
+By now you will have the total number of kilometres you’ve travelled, and the total number of business kilometres.
+Divide your total business kilometres by the total kilometres.
+This is your percentage of business use.

-Please note: If you drive for multiple rideshare companies and have the Uber driver app on as well as the Didi, Ola, Shebah driver apps on, then all your travel is considered as business use of your car.
+If you drive for multiple rideshare companies and have the Uber driver app, as well as the Didi, Ola and Shebah driver apps on, then all of your car travel is considered as business use.

-• Record the odometer reading at the start and end of each financial year.
+• Record the odometer reading at the start and the end of each financial year.

 • Let us know about long periods when you didn’t use the car for work.